Information bounds production in replicator systems: Results

-For simplicity, we assume that the system favors spontaneous formation against degradation ($k_f\gg k_d$), although this assumption can be generalized.
-To allow the slow formation and degradation reactions to reset concentrations during the inactive phase, we usually assume that the inactive timescale is longer than the active one ($\taui\gg\taua$).
+To allow slow exchange reactions to (partially) equilibrate concentrations during inactivity, we usually assume that the inactive timescale is much longer than the active one ($\taui\gg\taua$).
 This can be imagined as periodic bursts of activity followed by long relaxation (inactive) periods.
-It is useful to characterize the inactive phase by a {\em dimensionless inactive timescale}, defined as:
+It is useful to characterize the inactive phase by a {\em dimensionless inactive timescale} defined as:

-In simple terms, $\lambda$ is the number of degradation events during the inactive phase per replicator.
+In simple terms, $\lambda$ is the number of \newstuff{exchange} events during the inactive phase per replicator.